openshift/origin/examples/sample-app/README.md

         $ osc create -f project.json

-    Ensure that all further `osc` usage is scoped to this project:

-        $ osc namespace test

 9. *Optional:* View the OpenShift web console in your browser by browsing to `https://<host>:8444`

     * You will need to have the browser accept the certificate at